supertestnet/bitcoin-chess/README.md

 # Testnet faucet

 To play, you'll need some testnet coins.
-Get some here: [https://bitcoinfaucet.uo1.net/](https://bitcoinfaucet.uo1.net/)
+Get some here: [https://bitcoinfaucet.uo1.net/](https://bitcoinfaucet.uo1.net/) About 10,000 should be enough for a full game of chess.

 # How it works